 - Smart sorting to organize your list by alphabet, due date, time created, or manually

-With one of the best to do list on Mac options in hand, you’re ready to go out and become more productive than ever.
+Tip: With one of the best to-do list on Mac options in hand, you’re ready to go out and become more productive than ever.
 Just remember to consider the difference between a task and a habit, keep your task list below 15, and pick an app that suits your preferences.

 While you’re at it, give Be Focused a try.
 Be Focused is another task manager for Mac with a welcome twist — alongside the standard features, such as multi-device support and task list organization, Be Focused lets you set timers for each task.
 Now you can get to work knowing that you’re on track by the minute.
 Want to look further ahead?
 You can even breakdown your annual, quarterly, and monthly tasks into groups for a wider view of your life’s goals.

-Best of all, 2Do, GoodTask, and Be Focused are available to you on a free 7-day trial via Setapp, a subscription service for Mac that grants you access to more than 200 indispensable apps across all categories imaginable.
+Note that TaskPaper, Structured, Quarterplan, 2Do, GoodTask, and Be Focused are available to you on a free 7-day trial via Setapp, a subscription service for Mac, iPhone, and iPad that grants you access to more than 240 indispensable apps across all categories imaginable.
 Now that’s a definite boost for your productivity!